lwmath/lwmath.github.io/_pages/about.md

   - /about.html
 ---

 Hello, everyone!
 I'm glad to see you here.
 My name is Ling Wang, a PhD student at SMS of Peking University.
 Rightnow, I'm interested in **geometric analysis** and **non-linear partial differential equations**, especialy **Monge-Ampere** type equations.
-There are my [math stackexchange](https://math.stackexchange.com/users/670949/ling) and [zhihu](https://www.zhihu.com/people/wang-ling-48-14).
+There are my [math stackexchange](https://math.stackexchange.com/users/670949/ling), [zhihu](https://www.zhihu.com/people/wang-ling-48-14) and email *lingwang@stu.pku.edu.cn* & *lwang.math@foxmail.com*.
 Welcome to communicate with me!

 # Publications